 What is Needed for Weight Loss?

-At the (very basic) foundational level, weight loss is based on an exchange of energy.
-In order for weight to be lost, there must be a deficit of energy, more specifically; energy burned must be greater than energy consumed.
-The amount of energy burned (or calories burned) is dependent on a number of controllable and noncontrollable factors including age, weight, gender, body type, activity level, exercise, insulin resistance, muscle mass, and hormones, while energy consumed (or calories consumed) is dependent on the amount of food and drink a person consumes.
-It is important to understand that there are many factors that play a role in weight loss, however, at a basic level, a deficit of energy is required.
+At the foundational level, weight loss is based on an exchange of energy.
+In order for weight to be lost, there must be a deficit of energy, more specifically; calories expended must be greater than the calories consumed.
+The amount of energy burned (or calories burned) is dependent on a number of controllable and noncontrollable factors including age, weight, sex, activity level, and exercise, while energy consumed (or calories consumed) is dependent on the amount of food and drink a person consumes.
+It is important to understand that there are many factors that play a role in weight loss, however, the one essential requirement for weight loss to occur is a calorie deficit.

-This energy deficit (or calorie deficit) can be created in a number of different ways, or a combination of different ways, such as reducing sugar intake, reducing portion sizes and/or reducing overall calorie intake.
+This calorie deficit can be created in a number of different ways, or a combination of different ways, such as increasing activity levels, reducing portion sizes, and/or tracking calories to reduce overall calorie intake.
 In addition to these methods, some diets will advocate for limiting or restricting a specific macronutrient, such as carbohydrates or fats, in order to support total calorie reduction.
 Reducing carbohydrate intake, as is done in a low-carb diet, or reducing fat intake, as is done in a low-fat diet, can be viewed as tools to reduce total calorie intake to help create the energy deficit needed for weight loss to occur.

 Why Use Carbs and Fat for Weight Loss?